mohdarham06/api-image-generator/README.md

 # Random Cats and Dogs Image Generator

-A basic web page that generates random images of cats and dogs.
+A basic web app that generates random images of cats and dogs.

+## Live Demo

 * Link: https://cat-and-dogs-imagegenerator.netlify.app/